 Giving out Candy Packages

-If you’re interested in hosting Israeli travelers and even celebrate some of their customs, you might as well join the Yesh app and start hosting them.
+If you’re interested in hosting Israeli travelers and even celebrating some of their customs, you might like to think about joining the Yesh app.